patrickkidd/pkmidicron/README.md

 Notice how your_mod is importing my_mod and calling it's function.
 So, to do the same in PKMidiCron, we would just create a couple of actions, one named my_mod and one named your_mod, and leave the rest of the code the same.

+Caveats for importing scripts:
+- The order matters.
+Circular references will not work with this setup.

 Creating Graphical Interfaces with PyQt
 ------------------------------